-My webshop will be closing for the summer on the 13th of July.
+My webshop is closed for the summer on the 13th of July.
 It will reopen in early September.

 My next published project will be The Snooty Bookshop, a set of fifty postcards featuring literary cartoons chosen from You're All Just Jealous of my Jetpack and Baking with Kafka.
 It will be released in late October but can be pre-ordered now: Amazon (UK), Amazon (US), Wordery (worldwide).